beemorris/beemorris.github.io/_pages/about.md

 I’m a computational linguist who loves language and technology.
 I have a strong background syntax, academic writing, editing, and reviewing.

 Outside of work, I enjoy reading (mostly horror), listening to music, photography, playing video games, and spending time with my cat.

-Outside of work, I enjoy listening to music, reading, photography, playing video games, and spending time with my cat.